 In fight vs Tesla, VW partners part supplier Bosch to cooperate on car software

-In fight vs Tesla, VW partners part supplier Bosch to cooperate on car software2 min read .
-Updated: 12 Dec 2021, 09:40 AM IST
+In fight vs Tesla, VW partners part supplier Bosch to cooperate on car software

 Volkswagen plans to invest a triple-digit million euro amount as part of the deal with Bosch.